-Empirical research sought to establish the effect of management support on intrapreneurial behavior.
+Empirical research sought to establish the effect of management support on intrapreneurial behaviour.
 Lizote, Lana, and Verdinelli (2014) showed that there is an effect of management support on intrapreneurial behaviour among academicians in Brazilian higher learning institutions.
-Vet al., (2020) emphasize the importance of understanding the determinants of university employee intrapreneurial behavior in Latvian universities; they also highlight the intrapreneurial activities performed by non-academic employees, such as those in university libraries (Valka et al., 2020).
 Mathu (2016) revealed that managerial support has the highest effect on the intrapreneurial activities of the library staff in Kenyan public and private universities.
 Mbaka (2017) acknowledged that management support has a significant effect on intrapreneurial orientation in Kenya as well.
-Therefore, the proposed hypothesis is developed as follows:
+Therefore, the first hypothesis is developed as follows:

-H1: Management support significantly influences the intrapreneurial behavior of academicians in public universities.
+• H1: Management support significantly influences the intrapreneurial behaviour of academicians in public universities.

 Existing literature also established the effect of organisational culture on intrapreneurial behaviour.
 Gupta and Srivastava (2013) revealed that organisational culture has a positive and significant effect on intrapreneurship among software industry employees in India.
-A study conducted by Sharma and Jain (2021) found a positive and significant relationship between organizational culture and intrapreneurship among employees in the context of the software industry in India.
-In the context of manufacturing companies in Nigeria, a study by Akinbode and Ogunnaike (2018) established a positive and significant effect of organizational culture on the growth of intrapreneurship.
-The study highlighted the importance of a supportive and innovative culture in driving intrapreneurial initiatives within manufacturing firms.
-Aparicio (2017) found that culture, as a function of informal structures, has a significant effect on intrapreneurial behaviour.
-Eze et al. (2018) established that organisational culture has a positive and significant effect on the growth of intrapreneurship in manufacturing companies in Nigeria.
+Aparicio (2017) found that culture as a function of informal structures has a significant effect on intrapreneurial behaviour.
+Eze et al. (2018) established that organisational culture has a positive and significant effect on the growth of intrapreneurship in the manufacturing companies in Nigeria.
 Therefore, the second hypothesis of the study is developed as follows:

-H2: Management support significantly influences the intrapreneurial behaviour of academicians in public universities.
+• H2: Organisational culture significantly influences the intrapreneurial behaviour of academicians in public universities.